CacheControl/json-rules-engine/README.md

 ### Step 5: Run the engine

-Running an engine executes the rules, and fires off action events for conditions that were met.
+Running an engine executes the rules, and fires off event events for conditions that were met.
 The fact results cache will be cleared with each ```run()```

 ```js
 // evaluate the rules